 - Using an inappropriate method: It is essential to use the right method to sanitize the different types of storage media.
 For example, degaussing is a technique for sanitizing hard drives, but it cannot work on a solid-state drive.
 Likewise, shredding is a physical destruction method to destroy any storage hardware, but it can pose a risk of “in-transit” data leakage due to the need to transport the equipment to a shredding facility in case of logistics or financial constraints.
 Also, it is possible to extract data from an improperly shredded device (or a shredded part of the device).

 - Lack of due diligence: Sufficient due diligence in the process of choosing and liaising with the vendor during and after the data destruction process is much needed by organizations.
-In the Morgan Stanley episode, the major lapse appears to be on part of the vendor hired for media sanitization, wherein the discarded devices were found to have data after four years.
+In the Morgan Stanley episode, the major lapse appears to be on the part of the vendor hired for media sanitization, wherein the discarded devices were found to have data after four years.
 Also, there seems to be a gap in the audit process on both sides.

 - Insufficient documentation: Companies put themselves in danger of data breach if they do not demand verifiable documentation of media sanitization from the vendors.
 The calamity in the Morgan Stanley case might have been averted if the firm had been persistent in getting a certificate for all the erased hardware.